-Adviser vs. Research Areas
+Advisor vs. Research Areas

-What if you like an adviser but not passionate about his/her subfield, or vice versa?
+What if you like an advisor but not passionate about his/her subfield, or vice versa?

-- My personal opinion: Picking a good, matching adviser is more important! - An adviser is for life - He/she can teach/mentor you in many things, not just research - You will be less stressed out - You can expand to adjacent subfield, with his/her help
+Opinion: Picking a good, matching advisor is more important!

+- An adviser is for life - He/she can teach/mentor you in many things, not just research - You will be less stressed out - You can expand to adjacent subfield, with his/her help - You can get a co-advisor/committee to help with research